brice1382/virtualadrian-springboot-starter/README.md

 # virtualadrian-springboot-starter simple

-Proper Spring Boot REST API implementation.
+WIP: Spring Boot REST API implementation, more to come, the ReadMe needs some .